Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Experiments

 \subsection{Experimental Results with Hetero-\sysname}

-Table \ref{table:perf_heteroflash} shows the performance of hetero-FLASH where the clients can have three possible density budgets as defined by the $d_{set}$.
-We assume the maximum capacity clients' density budget of $0.2$.
-To train on all the density values, we first create three sets, each having $40\%$, $30\%$, and $30\%$ of total clients, and corresponds to density $0.2$, $0.15$, and $0.1$, respectively.
-Now, during every round, we sample $10\%$ from each set with corresponding target density.
-Similar to the trend in FLASH, hetero-SPDST outperforms the JMWST counter-parts by up to $3.93\%$ evaluated on the three datasets.
-Also, following similar trend as with homogeneous density clients, with increased mask update interval ($r_{int}$), the performance of hetero-JMWST gets a significant boost in accuracy of up to $3.04\%$.
+Table~\ref{table:perf_heteroflash} shows the performance of hetero-FLASH for the scenario where the clients can have three possible density budgets defined by the $d_{set}$ with maximum clients' density $d_{max}=0.2$.
+Also, we assume $40\%$, $30\%$, and $30\%$ of total clients can train models with a density equal to $0.2$, $0.15$, and $0.1$, respectively.
+The server samples $10\%$ from each set for every round with the corresponding target density.
+Similar to the trend in FLASH, hetero-SPDST outperforms the hetero-JMWST ($r_{int}=1$), and increasing mask update interval ($r_{int}$) helps improve its performance (roughly $> 3\%$).